 We specialize in Indian law and do not have expertise in the topics above.
 We cannot help research these areas, but we hope that the guides above will help you get started.

-Tracing Your Native American Roots
+Tracing Native American Family Roots

 This guide provides information about Native American genealogy research tools, mostly those available on the Internet.
 The National Indian Law Library specializes in providing Indian law research assistance and does not have genealogy expertise.
 We hope this guide will help you get started.